mleonidas/emacs-doom-private/README.md

 Make sure that you have some setting in your terminal environment.

-Set a vpn if you need it.
+Set up a vpn if you need it.

     export http_proxy="ip:port"
     export https_proxy="ip:port"